We are an interactive and multidisciplinary research lab with two primary research objectives:

 The intercellular length scale (200 nm – 50 µm)

 On the intercellular length scale, we ask how individual cells interact with each other in a community of cells.
-How does a given community architecture emerge through strategic secretion of extracellular matrix material?
+How does a given community architecture emerge through cellular interactions or secretion of extracellular matrix material?
 How are social relationships among individual cells controlled through chemical or mechanical signaling between cells?
 While a single bacterial cell is not powerful enough to have a noticeable effect on human health, a well-organized community of bacterial cells (a biofilm) can become a thousand fold more drug resistant and substantially affect a host organism.
 Our research develops the super-resolution imaging and data analysis capabilities that are needed to quantitatively measure and describe how the physiology and behaviors of individual cells influence collective functions of large cell populations.

 Focus on Bacterial Cell Biology